-Organizations depend on large-scale databases to manage large data sets and need well-tested, well-supported solutions to manage and massage their data.
+Organizations depend on large-scale databases to manage large data sets and need well-tested, wellsupported solutions to manage and massage their data.

 Enterprises are deploying databases in cluster environments that appear to the end users as a single unified computing resource when in actuality they are a set of independent computer systems and network interconnecting them.
-To pull this ruse off, enterprises rely on dynamic languages to glue together these networks and ensure reliable and secure connections to their data stores.
-This whitepaper covers details on integrating Python with commercial relational database management systems (RDBMS) including specifics on tools and resources to utilize.
+To pull this ruse off, enterprises rely on dynamic languages such as Perl and Python to glue together these networks and ensure reliable and secure connections to their data stores.

+This whitepaper covers details on integrating Perl and Python with commercial relational database management systems (RDBMS) including specifics on tools and resources to utilize.
+Part I covers Perl, Part II covers Python.